 Canada Life and Empower offer retirement arrangements to the NEOs.
 The main provisions of these retirement arrangements are described in the section entitled "Retirement Plan Benefits".
 The purpose of these retirement arrangements is to offer an adequate and competitive level of retirement income to the NEOs who have spent a significant portion of their career with Lifeco or one of its subsidiaries.
-In addition, the Canada Life arrangements provide an incentive for the NEOs to remain in service with Lifeco or one of its subsidiaries through the vesting period and supplement registered pension plan benefits to assist in attracting and retaining executive officers.
+In addition, the retirement arrangements provide an incentive for the NEOs to remain in service with Lifeco or one of its subsidiaries through the vesting period and to supplement registered pension plan benefits.